-Yesterday at lunch time, while I was sipping tea and casually going through Instagram stories to see what my friends were up to (not the best kind of work break, but we are all human after all), I was shown an advert for a website I had never heard about before.
+Yesterday at lunch time, while I was sipping tea and casually going through Instagram stories to see what my friends were up to (not the best kind of work break, but we are human after all), I was shown an advert for a website I had never heard about before.
 It’s called Gaia, and it claims to offer “the largest online resource of consciousness-expanding videos — over 8,000 informative and enlightening films, original shows, yoga and meditation classes, and more that you won’t find anywhere else.”

 Now, I’m all about expanding our consciousness by asking questions, seeking knowledge, and performing experiments.
 So the website piqued my interest.
 I really liked that the content seemed to be produced by experts in their respective fields, but I couldn’t recognize any names.
-So I did what anyone would do: I looked them up.
+So I did what anyone would (or should) do: I looked them up.
 The first one was Dr. Joe Dispenza, described as a neuroscientist, researcher, and New York Times bestselling author.
 Another one as Dr. Bruce Lipton, an “award-winning medical school lecturer and keynote speaker” and “internationally recognized stem cell biologist.”

 But when I typed Dr. Joe Dispenza’s name and pressed enter, the first page didn’t show the usual Wikipedia and Google Scholar pages.
 Instead, I got a bunch of random self-promotional websites and YouTube videos of conferences he had held.
-Some of these videos are deeply disturbing: telling a woman to just think deeply about how much she wants kids to fix her infertility; saying that we can achieve immortality — and that some human beings have achieved it — by truly “living in the present.”
+Some of these videos are deeply disturbing: telling a woman to just think about how much she wants kids to fix her infertility; saying that we can achieve immortality — and that some human beings have achieved it — by truly “living in the present.”

 And the credentials?
 His website is incredibly vague: “Dr. Joe holds a Bachelor of Science degree and is a Doctor of Chiropractic.
 His postgraduate training includes the fields of neuroscience and neuroplasticity, quantitative electroencephalogram (QEEG) measurements, epigenetics, mind-body medicine, and brain/heart coherence.”
 Most scientists will agree this does not make you a neuroscientist.
 Also, a Bachelor of Science in what, exactly?
 Why withhold that information?